 There are a lot of green smoothie recipes out there, and I’m sure they’re all awesome in their own right.
-But this, this recipe is my absolute favorite and one that I drink almost daily.
+But this?
+This recipe is my absolute favorite and one I drink almost daily.

 Enter this green smoothie.
 The ingredients are simple and affordable: almond milk, peanut butter, banana, mixed berries, flaxseed and spinach.
 And it literally takes 2 minutes to prepare.
 I love that it sends me out the door with up to 3 full servings of fruit and veg in the mornings, leaving me less pressure to consume two huge salads for lunch and dinner to get my veggie count in.
 Plus, I love all the fiber it contains, how it has a salty-sweet balance, and how it keeps me full ’til lunch.
 Really, it doesn’t get much better to me than having a giant green smoothie for breakfast or a mid-afternoon snack.